glistermelon/GD-SaveFileFixer/README.md

 If they seems really long, its because I try to include every cases to make everyone can use this programm.
 You can skip sections for Linux users (since they are really long) if you aren't using Linux (remember, Ubuntu, Debian, etc... are Linux !).
 If its so complicated on Linux, it's because there is many different "editions" of Linux (actually called distributions, example: Ubuntu and Debian are Linux distributions) and they have different applications, with different versions, and its sometimes hard to make an operation working on every distributions.

+## Not working ?

+Firstly, check the [project FAQ](https://github.com/HGStyle/GD-SaveFileFixer/blob/master/FAQ.md) If you encounter any problem (unable to fix / doesn't work after fixed), get help by [create an issue](https://github.com/HGStyle/GD-SaveFileFixer/issues/new) (edit: @superchupu on Discord told me issues are disabled, now they are back - sorry) or [contact me on Discord](https://dsc.gg/hgstyle).

 ### Using prebuilt binaries

 In the [GitHub Releases](https://github.com/HGStyle/GD-SaveFileFixer/releases), I post the source code of the project per version, but also binaries (= executable files) that I build myself on my computer (mostly on live sessions like MX Linux or Hirens BootCD).
 You can download these and run them on your computer directly without installing the whole [Python programming language](https://python.org/) (if you dont know if your computer is 64bits or 32bits, choose the 32bits version).
 Note that **I dont post binaries for MacOS, iOS and iPadOS due to the fact that I dont own any Apple device since I hate Apple** (no drama please, its just my opinion.
 OK, actually I own some iPhones from 2013 but they are so old that I can't even install new apps on them).
 Even if you download prebuilt binaries, you will still have to install some apps if you are on mobile.